plus3it/cfn-gitlab/docs/Deployment-Upgrade_Parallel.md

 Optional:

 14. Re-deploy EC2-stack:
-    * If service will be a standalone instance, used the "Stack Update" option and change the deployed-to subnet (update the `SubnetId` parameter's value
+    * If service will be a standalone instance, used the "Stack Update" option and change the deployed-to subnet (update the `SubnetId` parameter's value)
-    * If desired end-state is AutoScale managed, deploy a new AutoScale stack-template &mdash; populating with the appropriate values borroed from the existing standalone template
+    * If desired end-state is AutoScale managed, deploy a new AutoScale stack-template &mdash; populating with the appropriate values borroed from the existing standalone template (see `gitlab-secrets.json` caveat about suitability of this option)

 ## Bucket-to-Bucket Data-Copy